tedsod/flags/README.md

 # flags

 To use, please host a local server of the "Grafik.html".
-The flags are creates soley using javascript and css.
+The flags are created solely using Javascript and CSS.